Anti-U.S. protests spread following Trump's Jerusalem move

-Major anti-U.S. protests were expected across the West Bank and Gaza Strip on Friday in response to President Donald Trump’s recognition of Jerusalem as the capital of Israel.
+Thousands took part in angry anti-U.S. demonstrations around the Muslim world Friday over the Trump administration's decision to recognize Jerusalem as Israel's capital.

-Israeli police deployed reinforcements in and around Jerusalem's Old City after Palestinians promised another “day of rage” over the decision, which sparked uproar among world leaders and upended decades of American policy.
+Palestinians clashed with Israeli security forces in the West Bank and around the Gaza border on the third consecutive “day of rage” over the decision, which sparked uproar among world leaders and upended decades of American policy.

-More than 100 people were treated for injuries, including wounds caused by rubber bullets and tear gas, following clashes with security forces in Ramallah and Bethlehem on Thursday, the Palestinian Red Crescent said.
+The Palestinian Health Ministry said a 30-year-old was killed and that more than 35 other people were wounded in skirmishes between Israeli forces and protesters along Gaza's border with Israel.
+It was the first death since the clashes started after President Donald Trump's speech on Wednesday.

-Demonstrations were also planned across the Middle East and around the Muslim world.
-Pakistan's Islamist Jamaat-e-Islami party announced rallies in all major cities after Friday prayers.
+Demonstrations also took place across the Middle East and around the Muslim world, many of them outside U.S. diplomatic outposts.

+In the Jordanian capital of Amman, hundreds of protesters chanted "Jerusalem is Arab" and "America is the head of the snake."

+In the Pakistani city of Peshawar, more than 200 Islamists marched through the old city chanting anti-American slogans.
+U.S. flags and effigies of Trump and Israeli Prime Minister Benjamin Netanyahu were burned during a separate protest outside the Peshawar Press Club.

 Related: Trump's Jerusalem move undermines U.S. interests, analysts say

-Several thousand protesters, including some shouting anti-American slogans and burning an effigy of Trump, gathered in front of the U.S. Embassy in Kuala Lumpur, Malaysia.

-In Indonesia, hundreds of protesters mostly clad in white arrived outside the U.S. Embassy in Jakarta.
+In Indonesia, hundreds attended a rally outside the U.S. Embassy in Jakarta.
 Some waved Palestinian flags, while others shouted "Allahu Akbar" — or "God is greatest."

 Trump's announcement also put in motion a move of the U.S. Embassy to Jerusalem from Tel Aviv — a process that aides have said could take years.